 During the second phase a cairn was added to cover the passage and chamber.
 The final alteration took place when the passage was extended and the angle was changed, aligning the monument to the summer solstice sunsets.
 The inner kerb of large limestone slabs would have been added at this time to contain the extended cairn.

-It is worth spending some time looking around this cairn: there is a small mound which may be the remains of a Bronze age cist to the right of the entrance, and what appears to be a collapsed dolmen a few meters to the south.
-The dolmen can be seen in the picture below as a tumble of stones in the foreground.
+There are several other monuments of interest close to Cairn H. A small mound which may be the remains of a Bronze age cist is located a few meters to the right of the entrance.
+Another monument which appears to be a collapsed table or dolmen can be seen a few meters to the south of Cairn H. The dolmen, which seems to have been vandalised, can be seen in the picture below as a tumble of stones in the foreground.

 Macalister's 1911 report.

 The entrance of this structure was found open, unlike all the other perfect carns of the series, and had evidently been open for a very considerable period, if indeed it had ever been closed.
 It was, however, impossible to make use of it as a means to enter the chamber, as a slip of one of the side stones of the passage had narrowed too much to admit a person creeping through.